© Karl-Philippe Guérard

 It’s always best to work up a bit of an appetite before heading out on the town, and Montréal is far from short on bachelor-party-appropriate activities to get the ball rolling.
 Like, say, practising your medieval battle skills.

 But if choice is what you’re after, look no further than the Ministry of Cricket & Other Homeless Sports.
-Comprised of three indoor, dividable turf fields spread out over 14,000 square feet, the Ministry of Cricket specializes in extreme archery, bubble soccer, ultimate Frisbee, Nerf battles, cricket, touch rugby and even quidditch, and is also home to more conventional sports like field hockey, lawn bowling, flag football, baseball and soccer.
+Comprised of three indoor, dividable turf fields spread out over 14,000 square feet, the Ministry of Cricket specializes in extreme archery, bubble soccer, ultimate Frisbee, Nerf battles, cricket, touch rugby and even quidditch, and is also home to more conventional sports like field hockey, lawn bowling, flag football, softball and soccer.
 They’ve even got a Sherlock Holmes–themed escape room done up in true Victorian-era style.
 (Full disclosure: I brought my own bachelor party there, it rocked, and the guys are still talking about it.)

 Second: Steak your claim to great pre-party eats

 Before the lunacy, or rather, revelry starts, you’re going to need to put down a solid base.
 And top-quality steaks are the go-to bachelor party tradition.
-Always a serious contender for being one of the best steakhouses in town, Moishes (temporarily closed) has a range of beautifully cured steaks, and don’t dare miss out on their Monte Carlo.
-(It’s also a virtual stone’s throw from a number of popular/trendy watering holes – like Blizzarts, Blue Dog, Bar Suzanne, Reservoir and Northstar with its classic pinball games – especially if you’ve got a good arm.)
+Always a serious contender for being one of the best steakhouses in townMoishes (at its new location in the heart of downtown) has a range of beautifully cured steaks and a recently updated menu.
+(And don’t dare miss out on their classic Monte Carlo potatoes, the stuff of dreams.)

 Old Montréal is another way to go, especially for Montréal first-timers on a tight sched.
 The double-baked potato and “Baseball Steak” knock it out of the park at the “Old Faithful” of steakhouses, The Keg Steakhouse + Bar (there is now a second location smack in the heart of downtown in the Place Ville Marie building, worth checking out in its own right).
 And the rib steak is one of the musts at old world, Old Montréal meat-eating institution Gibbys, while great service, great ambiance (a wood-burning fireplace!) and great steaks to match are the raison d’être of MTL fave Vieux-Port Steakhouse.